JuliaImages/MultiChannelColors.jl/README.md

 RGB{Float32}(0.9900053, 1.7664759, 0.36105898)
 ```

+Conversions to floating-point types also tend to be faster, since the values do not have to be checked.

 ## Advanced usage

 `ctemplate` stores the RGB *values* for each fluorophore as a type-parameter.
 This allows efficient conversion to RGB